dushoff/significance/rebuttal.md

 _I agree that a downside of hypothesis testing is often (wrongly) seen as an end in itself, rather than the scientific knowledge that is gained from the test.
 However, I am not convinced that your suggestion will solve this.
 Here are my thoughts:_

 Thanks for your perspective.
 We are also not convinced our suggestion will solve this major problem, to put it mildly.
-But we are hoping it will help (and think that in small ways it already has).
+But we hope it will help (and think that in small ways it already has).
 We respond to your specific points below.

 _2. I don’t understand the logic that using the term ‘clear’ automatically makes the need for effect sizes and confidence intervals more obvious.
 Can you explain this logical jump more fully within the manuscript?_